Yohannee13/push_swap/README.md

-*This project has been created as part of the 42 curriculum by rivandri, airandri.*
+*This project has been created as part of the 42 curriculum by rivandri, airandri.
+Yohannee helped to add clarity to the code and resolves some minor and important bug issues*

 ---